thrackle-io/uint1024/docs/src/src/Uint1024.sol/library.Uint1024.md

 r2
 r3

-Used the chinese remainder theoreme
+Used the chinese remainder theorem

 *Calculates the product of two uint512 modulo 512.
 The result is a uint512.*